alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 This is a doubly-edged sword though.
 By definition a static type system will reject pieces of code that are perfectly correct.
-Also, it's not a silver bullet, as Rich Hickey said in his excelent [Simple Made Easy](http://www.infoq.com/presentations/Simple-Made-Easy)
+Also, it's not a silver bullet, as Rich Hickey said in his excellent [Simple Made Easy](http://www.infoq.com/presentations/Simple-Made-Easy)
 talk: "*What's the common thing that all bugs in the wild share?
 They passed the type-checker, they passed all the tests!*"